The Professional Bio

 Personal Factoid Timeline:

-- Married her high school sweetheart in 1999, which her son often refers to as “Back in the 1900s…”
+- She married her high school sweetheart, which her son often refers to as “Back in the 1900s…”

-- Began learning about digital in 2003 when her boss said, “We have no budget.
+- She began learning about digital in 2003 when her boss said, “We have no budget.
 You can figure out how to build a website on your own.”

-- Started her first business in 2004 as part of a deal she made with her husband.
+- She started her first business in 2004 as part of a deal she made with her husband.
 “If you go for special operations in the Army, I get to start a business.”
 He became an Army Ranger; she became an entrepreneur.

 - Successfully created multiple streams of income focusing on becoming a support system for military spouses, a service sadly missing at the time.

 - Her husband medically retired from the military, and to figure out where to go next, they pulled out a map and said this place is halfway between Athens (UGA) and Dahlonega (NGSCU).
 And off they went.

-- Earned her MBA and walked across the stage at graduation seven months pregnant with their first (and only) son.
+- She earned her MBA and walked across the stage at graduation seven months pregnant with their first (and only) son.

-- Entered the corporate world alongside most of her classmates because it seemed like the path she was supposed to follow.
+- She entered the corporate world alongside most of her classmates because it seemed like the path she was supposed to follow.

-- In 2020, she ventured back out on her own and began working with multiple smaller companies, including Veteran-owned businesses.
+- In 2020, she ventured out independently and began working with multiple smaller companies, including Veteran-owned businesses.
 Immediately, she knew she had found her sweet spot again.